Congruent modular forms and anticyclotomic Iwasawa theory: Geometric and -adic modular forms

 We follow the expositions in Brako\v{c}evi\'{c} \cite{Bra11} and Castella-Hsieh \cite{CH18} and recall the definitions of (geometric, $p$-adic) modular forms of levels $\Gamma_0(N)$ and $\Gamma_1(N)$.
 The main references for this section are \cite{Kat73}, \cite[Section 3]{Hid04}.

-Let $S$ denote a $p$-adic ring (which is also a $\Z_p$-algebra) and $R$ denote some $p$-adic $S$-algebra.
-For an integer $N$, we let $\mu_N$ be the group scheme of the $N$-th roots of unity and let $A[N]$ be the group scheme of the $N$-torsion points of an abelian variety $A$.
+Let $S$ denote a $\Z_{(p)}$-algebra and let $R$ denote some algebra over $S$.
+For an integer $N$, let $\mu_N$ be the group scheme of the $N$-th roots of unity and let $A[N]$ be the group scheme of the $N$-torsion points of an abelian variety $A$.

 Consider the isomorphism classes of triples $[(A, \eta_N, \omega)_{/R}]_{/\simeq}$, where $A/R$ is an elliptic curve and $\eta_N: \mu_N \rightarrow A[N]$ is the $\Gamma_1(N)$-level structure and $\omega \in H^0(A/R, \underline{\Omega}^1_{A/R})$ is a differential $1$-form.
 The functor classifying such triples is representable by an affine scheme $\calM_{\Gamma_1(N)}$ defined over $\Z[1/6N]$ \cite[Theorem 3.1]{Hid04}.